-Online Databases: Members can search Leo Baca’s Czech Immigration Passenger Lists, Member Surnames and the Archdiocese of Saint Paul MN Church Records.
+Online Databases: Members can search Leo Baca’s Czech Immigration Passenger Lists, Member Surnames, the Archdiocese of Saint Paul MN Church Records, and the Karleen Chott Sheppard database.
 We are currently working on adding more passenger lists, member surnames and church records.
 The Surname Database, consists of family names our members are researching.
 Members are encouraged to submit their family name, location (city and country) they were born, married, died or lived in Czechoslovakia, and the location they settled in when they immigrated.

 Pioneer and/or Century Family Certificates: These certificates may be applied for by descendants of immigrants from the region known as Czechoslovakia that entered the North American continent prior to 1871 (Pioneer) or 100 years prior to the date of application (Century).
 Learn more about Family Certificates.
 To apply, print out our application form.
 (PDF)